 Omega-6 fatty acids are a type of fat that is present in certain foods and supplements.
 Omega-6 fatty acids occur naturally in certain plant foods, such as vegetables and nuts.
-Some vegetable oils, including soybean oil, contain high amounts of these fats.
+Some vegetable oils contain high amounts of these fats.

 Omega-6 fatty acids are a type of essential fatty acid (EFA) belonging to the same family as omega-3 fatty acids.